jeffreysorgen/golf-club-sensors/activity.md

 **I know that's ambitious,** but it's a hard project and I want to get it done, for the experience.
 #
 Speaking about using ML to respond with an inference: I imagine a physically separate MCU which receives this data from MCU#1 as a data point.
 MCU1 generates the data, MCU2 makes an inference about it and sends that combination to MCU3 which collects that data.
 I am imagining MCU3 is the piece which stores the data, and then sends it via BLE to a receiving device which has more storage like IoT device, which can in turn send to the cloud.

+Conceptually, this is still **the subway analogy.** But makes it easier to think about.
+Maybe this analogy is not a bad one while I create this.
+The golf swing is the subway route, club head is the subway car, device is attached to the surface of the subway car, and one swing is analogous to the route between stops with all its curves and speeds.
 #
 #
 Immeditate needs: I am hoping to capture the attention of someone.
 I don't know who or why or how, but I am trying to listen creatively where I can for opportunities.